redstonerodent/continuousEngine/README.md

 `continuous-server [ip]`

 `ip` defaults to localhost.
-The server will save it state (and load state on startup) as `serverstate` in the directory the command is run.
+The server will save its state (and load state on startup) as `serverstate` in the directory the command is run.

 ### To connect to a server